CloudCannon/docsycannon-docs/content/en/about/_index.md

     height: auto
     text: >-
       This is the technical documentation for DocsyCannon.
-DocsyCannon is the Hugo theme Docsy, configured to be live editable in CloudCannon's Content Management System.&nbsp;
+DocsyCannon is the Hugo theme Docsy, configured to be live editable in CloudCannon's **Content Management System**.

-      <br><br>DocsyCannon allows you to create technical documentation sites
-      without having any developer experience, or provides developers a way to work with content editors.
+      DocsyCannon allows you to create technical documentation sites without having any developer experience.
+It also serves as a good starting point for developers who want to build their own customised documentation workflow for content editing in a CMS.
     heading: What is DocsyCannon?
+    id:
+  - _bookshop_name: section/lead
+    color: dark
+    height: auto
+    text: >-
+      This template allows you to start writing documentation 'out of the box'.
+      Write docs and blog posts in a text editor, with the ability to insert images, videos, links, iframes, swagger docs, highlight code, write with formulae and more.&nbsp;

+      Build out other pages such as your home page or an 'about' page with Bookshop.
+Bookshop defines conventions for writing components for Hugo and allows you to build pages out of these components.
+Use the ones provided, or use this template as a a starting point for building your own.
+    heading: Why use this template?
     id:
   - _bookshop_name: section/lead
     color: dark